conduktor/testing-docs-archive/docs/getting-started/connect-to-a-kafka-cluster.md

 ## Connect to a Local Kafka cluster

 You are able to connect to a Kafka cluster that is running on your localhost.
-For example, a cluster that has been started via [Docker](https://github.com/conduktor/kafka-stack-docker-compose), or via the Kafka binaries.&#x20;
+For example, a cluster that has been started via [Docker](https://github.com/conduktor/kafka-stack-docker-compose), or via the Kafka binaries.

 **The only pre-requisite** is that the [Testing Agent](install-the-testing-agent) is running on a host that has access to your cluster.